ABC Organic Gardener Magazine latest issue magazine cover.

 The next super is the food chamber.
 The bees are busy for a reason – they need to store enough honey to get them through their inactive winter period when the bees form a huddle around their queen in the centre of the hive and feed off their stores.
 Any surplus honey in the supers above is for the beekeeper.

 Each super has vertical frames, usually 8 to 10, and of varying sizes, depending on personal choice.
-Foundation wax is laid into the frames and embedded on a series of wires and the frames ‘hang’ inside the box by their top edges.
+Lay foundation wax in the frames and embedded on a series of wires.
+These frames ‘hang’ inside the box by their top edges.
 The beekeeper opens the hive by removing the top cover and checks the frames for disease and rotates the supers so the bees are working evenly throughout the hive.
 The queen is relegated to the bottom two supers otherwise she’ll lay brood throughout the hive making it difficult to extract the honey without including half-formed bees.
 A queen excluder is a thin metal grid designed to keep queen bees, who have a ‘big bum’, in the lower chambers.

 Bees travel a 4 – 5km radius from the hive visiting four million flowers to produce 500gms of honey, each bee visiting around 600 flowers before returning to the hive.
 A remarkable travel itinerary for each mouthful of honey – which puts a new slant on food miles.